adedomin/independent-study/indep-study.md

 1. Introduction
 ===============

-Given the fast paced world of information technology, there aren't many cross platform tools to automate deployment, manage and maintenance of infrastructure.

-Tools like Ansible have come a far way to bridge this problem.
+Technology is only moving faster.
+New industry practices like Continuous Integration and Continuous Deployment, Development Operations and Agile workflow require more consistent automation.
+Many tools have been made, but usually come with caveats.
+Some have challenges controlling the order of execution, other are coupled to a centralized inventory management service.
+However, usually all of them have advantages over shell scripts and other automation tools.

+Shell scripting is usually the most natural way of automating operating system provisioning and management.
+The shell is usually the most basic UI to control a system.
+However, shells are generally not portable.
+For instance, some servers may have tools and utilities available that another server does not.
+That means a shell script that uses a tool like *sponge* will not work--or at least not in the same way, on machines that do not have *sponge* installed.

+There are various other problems with shells.
+Consider GNU coreutils for Linux distributions, for instance.
+These coreutils are basically guaranteed to exist on almost any GNU/Linux distribution.
+However, most coreutils tools are built around processing and modifying line oriented data only--tools like: sed, grep, paste, cut, tr, xargs, etc.
+Such tools have difficultly working with more modern configuration files or services which leverage complex data structures--for instance, JSON or YAML configuration files.
+As explained above, leveraging more non-standard tools--tools like jq which process JSON documents for shells, may make the script non-portable.
+Portability concerns, and shortfalls in shells and coreutils, have driven developers to create newer tools using scripting languages, like Python.

+Ansible is an example of a modern automation tool.
+It is built using python, trying to only leverage the python standard library.
-However, the moderate complexity and requirements to create and utilize Ansible modules make it difficult to extend it beyond it's standard base.
+However, the moderate complexity and requirements to create and utilize Ansible modules make it difficult to extend it beyond its standard base.
 This problem exists because managing foreign dependencies in Python require things like a virtualenv.
-One must also include the Ansible library to process the arguments in the module.
+One must also include the Ansible library in the module to process the arguments in the module.

-Prior to tools like Ansible, users were leveraging shells to automate server tasks.
-This is because most operating systems offer basic UIs through remote shells.
-These UIs give a user the ability to affect change on a system.
-However, shells have various portibility issues;
-utilities that may be on one server, may not exist on another server.

-Many of the coreutils in shells are built around processing and modifying line oriented data--tools like: sed, grep, paste, cut, tr, xargs, etc.
-However such tools make it difficult to work with more modern configuration files and service oriented architecture.
-Because of this, many common automation tools leverage powerful scripting languages, like python.
-This is because unlike most shells, scripting languages usually have facilities and datastructures for handling tree objects and various other common data structures.

-tools have been made that leverage standard libraries in scripting languages: Puppet, Chef, Ansible, Salt Stack and many others.
-These tools exist to turn lisp-like abstract syntax trees and compose collections of functions, or modules, into executable jobs.

 1.1.
 Related Works
 ------------------

 ### 1.1.1.
 Ansible

-Ansible is one of the popular tools in the space.
+Ansible is one of the most popular tools in the space.
-It leverages Python--and Powershell for Windows, to create a full automation framework.

-Because of ansible's popularity, but also its shortcomings, many projects were built around ansible.
-Examples are projects like loopabull which add web technology to ansible to make it responsive to events.
-Even more complex projects like Ansible Tower add UIs and charts to ansible to make it more user friendly.
+This is because unlike its predecessors, Ansible uses an agentless[^agentless] architecture.
+Thus Ansible can work on any GNU/Linux machine running an SSH daemon and have Python 2.x installed.
+Ansible, like other tools in the space, uses a playbook to orchestrate what modules to run on what machines.
+An inventory file, in an INI file format, tell Ansible what group of servers are associated with a particular label.

+[^agentless]: Agentless means that when an Ansible playbook is not being executed on a target machine, the machine does not waste resources running Ansible in the background.

 ### 1.1.2.
 Puppet

 Puppet is a tool that is very similar to Ansible, however puppet is dependent on a backend service--like Foreman, to function properly.
-For the most part, Ansible is slowly supplanting Puppet from the space.
+For the most part, Ansible is slowly supplanting Puppet from the CI space.

 ### 1.1.3.
 Package Managers